Pattern Testing Explained

 Good to know – How much yarn will I need if …?

-At first I thought that the needle size indicated on the banderole was decisive.
-Believe me, it isn’t.
+At first, I thought that the crochet hook size stated on the label was the deciding factor.
+Believe me, it wasn’t.
+At least, not on its own.

-Picking a yarn based on this often meant that I had too much or too little yarn and/or that my crochet piece was not the size I wanted because my yarn was too thick or too thin.
+When I chose my yarn based on that, I often ended up with too much or too little yarn and/or my crochet piece wasn’t the right size because my yarn was too thick or too thin.

-But I have learnt even more.
-The yardage is also helpful if I want to use a different yarn weight to the one given in the pattern.
-Here is an example:
+But the yardage is also useful if you want to use a different yarn weight to the one specified in the pattern.

 Changing yarn weights